adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 2. Because it's easier to build responsive sites

 Styles often change based on viewport size.
-For example, you might float elements on big screens but not on small screens.
-If you have a class called `clearfix` but it doesn't clear on small screens, your code is misleading.
+For example, you might float elements on big screens but not on small screens. ``If you have a class called `clearfix` but it doesn't clear on small screens, your code is misleading.

 If you use semantic class names, then you can style them differently based on media queries making it easier to maintain.

 ## 3. Because semantic class names are easier to find

-If an element has classes based on how it looks such as `.red`, `clearfix` and `.pull-left`, then these classes will be scattered all over the codebase&mdash;so if you’re trying to hunt for a particular piece of HTML, the class name won't help you.
+If an element has classes based on how it looks such as `.red`, `clearfix` and `.pull-left`, then they will be scattered all over the codebase&mdash;so if you’re trying to hunt for a particular piece of HTML, the class name won't help you.

 On the other hand, if your class names are semantic, a search will find the HTML in question.
 Or more typically, if you're beginning your search via the HTML (think: inspecting an element) then finding unique CSS selectors based on the class name will be far easier.

-## 4. Because you don't want unexpected regression
+## 4. Because you don't want regression

-When you edit a "utility" class that describes *style*, the change will propogate to every single element with that class.
+When you edit a utility class that describes *style*, the change will propogate to every single element with that class.
 Knowing CSS as you do, do you feel comfortable that you didn't cause unexpected problems elsewhere?

 Semantic class names are unique, so when editing one, you *can* feel comfortable that your change only applies to the module in question as you intended, making maintenance easier.

 ## 5. Because you don't want to be afraid to update code

-Directly linked with the previous point about regression, when you don't feel comfortable touching code, you end up causing problems or being afraid to touch it at all.
+This point relates closely to the previous.
+When you don't feel comfortable touching code, you end up causing problems or being afraid to touch the code.
 Therefore you end up with redundant code, increasing maintenance issues.

 ## 6. Because it helps automated functional testing

 Automated functional tests work by searching for particular elements, interacting with them (typing in text, clicking buttons and links etc) and verifying based on that.

-If you have visual class names all over the HTML, then there is no reliable way to target particular elements and act upon them.
+If you have visual class names, then there is no reliable way to target particular elements and act upon them.
+This is because these visual class names will be used across several elements.

-## 7. Because it provides meaningful hooks for Javascript to enhance
+## 7. Because it provides meaningful hooks for Javascript enhancements

-Just like these hooks help automated testing, they are also useful to enhance behaviour with Javascript.
-Visual class names can't be used as a reliable way to target modules or components.
+Just like the previous point, these hooks are useful for Javascript.
+Visual class names can't be used as a reliable way to target elements.

 ## 8. Because of general maintenance concerns

-If you name something based on what it is, you won't have to touch the HTML again i.e. a heading is always a heading, no matter what it *looks* like.
+If you name something based on what it is, you won't have to touch the HTML again.
+A heading is always a heading, no matter what it *looks* like.

 The styling might change but you only have to update the CSS.
-This is otherwise known as Loose Coupling and this improves maintainability.
+This is known as Loose Coupling which improves maintainability.

 ## 9. Because utility classes increase noise when debugging